dimarra/TA-Microsoft-Sysmon/README.txt

 	Ensure that you have at least version 6.2.0 universal forwarders.
 	This is because of the Windows XML event log format.

+	Sysmon ProcessCreate events may pick up passwords in CommandLine and ParentCommandLine fields.
+Depending on organizational policy you may be required to mask passwords either at search time or prior to indexing.
+SEDCMD entries can be added to props.conf files on search heads or indexers to mask data in known positions of passwords.

+        SEDCMD-pwd_rule1 = s/ -pw ([^\s\<])+/ -pw ***MASK***/g

 http://blogs.splunk.com/2014/11/04/splunk-6-2-feature-overview-xml-event-logs/

 	For additional info on Sysmon see here: